zuhairzaidi63/roman-urdu-poetry-generator/README.md

 ## Key Features

 - **Creative Poetry Generation**: Generate poems from a variety of themes and prompts, such as love, nature, and life.
-- **Pre-trained Language Models**: Use powerful pre-trained models like GPT-2 or GPT-3 to generate high-quality text.
-- **Customizable Output**: Users can specify a length, theme, or style of poem, and the model will adapt its output.
+- **Customizable Output**: Users can specify a length, and the model will adapt its output.
-- **Rhyming and Structure**: The system can be configured to generate poems with specific rhyme schemes and meter.
 - **User Interaction**: Allows users to interactively input prompts and get generated poems in real-time.

 ## Technologies Used

 - **Python**: Primary programming language for NLP and machine learning models.
-- **Hugging Face Transformers**: To use pre-trained language models like GPT-2 and GPT-3.
-- **TensorFlow / PyTorch**: Deep learning frameworks for training models (if applicable).
+- **PyTorch**: Deep learning frameworks for training models (if applicable).
 - **NLTK**: For natural language processing tasks such as tokenization, part-of-speech tagging, and more.
-- **Flask / Streamlit**: For creating a web interface or interactive platform for poem generation.
+- **Streamlit**: For creating a web interface or interactive platform for poem generation.

 ## Setup Instructions